ICC Americas: Map

+Tournaments

 Related organisations

 The short-lived Cricket Council of the Americas (CCAM) was formed in April 2001, after delegates from fifteen countries met in Antigua.
 The organisation was patterned after the three existing regional cricket councils at the time, and it was noted that one of its primary reasons for existence was "to deliver more effectively and efficiently the ICC development programme".
 It was stated that, as a result of the council's establishment, "the region [would] now be responsible for the strategy and the delivery of its own development programmes, as well as tournament management and funding arrangements".

 The council had fifteen members at its peak, listed below.
 The inaugural meeting was also attended by delegates from two other countries, Guadeloupe and Mexico, but those countries were not given membership.

 Representative teams

 Senior men's team

 In June 2015, it was announced that a combined team from the Americas development region would participate in the 2015–16 season of the Regional Super50, the West Indian domestic limited-overs competition.
 To select the squad for the tournament, an open combine was held in September 2015 at the Indianapolis World Sports Park, divided into two sections.
 The first part of the combine featured 83 invitees from five countries, although the vast majority (65, or 78 percent) were from the United States.
 Another 21 players were fast-tracked to the second part of the combine, where they were eventually joined by 12 of the first-section participants.
 The final squad featured nine Americans and six Canadians, with no other countries represented.